ramsabarish9500/HoudiniMixamoApexWorkflow/README.md

 ## HDA Descriptions
    ### MixamoNameRemap
-     Make's use of the map points sop to map the names between electra rig and mixamo rig.
+     Use points sop to map the names between electra rig and mixamo rig.
      Rename the Captured Atrributes in Captured geometry Cleans the "name" attribute
    ### MixamoApexConfigurator
      Create tags for Apex.
 Inspired from the electra rig example Create a Guide Skeleton procedurally with the remapped names.
 Modify the Guide skeletons if required.(EG: ArmPole Spacing)
    ### ApexBipedRig
-     Uses the electra rig and reimplements for mixamo characters
+     Implements the electra inspired rig for mixamo characters
    ###  ApexTransferMixamoAnimation
      Transfer the animation clips to the new apex based mixamo character New animation will be added to the apex scene